vedro-universe/vedro-docs/docs/solutions/setting-up-self-hosted-telemetry-server.md

+import Link from '@site/src/components/Link';

 # Setting Up Your Self-Hosted Telemetry Server

-To get started, make sure to review the [Vedro Telemetry Plugin documentation](/docs/solutions/self-hosted-telemetry) to understand how to collect telemetry data from your Vedro test runs.
+To get started, make sure to review the <Link to="/docs/solutions/self-hosted-telemetry">Vedro Telemetry Plugin documentation</Link> to understand how to collect telemetry data from your Vedro test runs.
 This plugin allows you to send telemetry events to your self-hosted server.

-This guide will walk you through setting up that server using [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/).
+This guide will walk you through setting up that server using <Link to="https://docs.docker.com/engine/install/">Docker</Link> and <Link to="https://docs.docker.com/compose/install/">Docker Compose</Link>.

 ### Step-by-Step Setup Process